oracle/terraform-provider-oci/website/docs/d/usage_proxy_subscription_redeemable_users.html.markdown

 The following attributes are exported:

-* `items` - The list of user email IDs that can redeem rewards.
+* `items` - The list of user summary that can redeem rewards.
-	* `email_id` - The email ID of a user that can redeem rewards.
+	* `email_id` - The email ID of the user that can redeem rewards.
+	* `first_name` - The first name of the user that can redeem rewards.
+	* `last_name` - The last name of the user that can redeem rewards.